Pioneers play pioneer ball. Important nuances and rules of the game

 Goals and objectives:

-• formation of knowledge about the game of pioneer ball sports;
+• formation of knowledge about the game of Pioneerball sports;

 • fostering organization and a sense of collectivism.

-Required equipment: volleyballs (1 for two), volleyball net.
+Necessary equipment: volleyballs (1 for two), volleyball net.

 Guidelines

-Introduction, 12 minutes
+Introductory part, 12 minutes

 Before the start of the lesson, prepare 11-12 volleyballs, draw a diagram of the placement of players on the court on the board.

-Make left, right, round turns
+Make turns left, right, around

-Follow your posture.
+Watch your posture.

 I block of exercises: warming up the hands, shoulders, acceleration (1 whistle).